tombenke/npac/docs/intro.md

 - make high level system components easily composable.

 With `npac` you can build systems out of loosely coupled, high cohesion components by composition.
+The application code contains mostly configuration info, module dependencies, and some glue code that is unique in case of every application.
+All the other code is situated in component modules.

 You can leverage the advantages of the the separation of concerns principle.
 In this context, separation of concerns primarily means to separate infrastructure related code